Aniossar/MVCRestUploadApplication/README.md

 }
 ```

-if the parameter does not uses - field is empty ("")
+if the parameter is not used - field is empty ("")

 __response:__